Microsoft Entra February 15, 2023 2

 Set-SPOTenant -EnableAzureADB2BIntegration $true

-Going forward, an Azure AD B2B account will be automatically created for guests accessing SharePoint and OneDrive links.
-Users won’t have to reshare anything, unless a sharing link is used that was created by a user who no longer exists.
-By making this change not only will you be able to enforce Conditional Access policies on these guests, but they will also no longer require a Microsoft account. (read more about the integration here)
+By making this change, an Entra ID B2B account will be created for guests automatically whenever they access SharePoint and OneDrive links in the future.
+Users won’t have to reshare anything unless a sharing link is used that was created by a user who no longer exists.
+This change will not only allow you to enforce Conditional Access policies on these guests but they will also no longer require a Microsoft account. (read more about the integration here)

 Pre-Configure SharePoint Online